ArnoldoRicardo/ArnoldoRicardo/README.md

 __Python/Typescript developer__

-- 🔭 I have been working products related to data and ideas.
+- 🔭 I have been working products related to data and insights.
 - 👯 I'm looking to collaborate on free software project
 - ⚡ Fun fact: i'm taking theather classes